muerrilla/stable-diffusion-NPW/README.md

 Oh, and it writes the value to PNGinfo, honors it during 'send to txt2img' etc., and supports XYZ Plot.

+## Limitations

+Right now if you have a negative prompt that's longer than 75 tokens, it will not work and throws a bunch of (non-critical) errors at every step instead.
+Working on getting it fixed.

 ## Usage

 After installing, you can locate the new slider called "Negative Prompt Weight" in the scripts section under NPW.